ben-razor/vega-guide/GraphQL-Guides/docs/step-by-step/content/docs/vega/vega-react-walkthrough/_index.md

 ## Introduction

-This guide will take you through the creation of a basic application in ReactJS that interacts with the Vega Protocol using GraphQL.
+This guide will introduce you to interacting with the Vega Protocol using GraphQL.

-The source for the application can be found at [vega-react](https://github.com/ben-razor/vega-guide/tree/main/GraphQL-Guides/apps/vega-react).
+To help you get familar with the GraphQL API, we provide an online [Walkthrough Application](https://vega-walkthrough.web.app/) to exectute queries and updates.

+Along the way you will learn how to:

+- View markets, orders, trades and accounts
+- Subscribe to live market updates
+- Place orders and manage your account
+- Interact with the Vega Ecosystem through Governance Proposals

 This guide is for those looking for a starting point to build ReactJS applications that use the Vega GraphQL API.

+The source for the application can be found at [vega-walkthrough](https://github.com/ben-razor/vega-guide/tree/main/GraphQL-Guides/apps/vega-walkthrough).

-If you are looking for a platform agnostic step-by-step guide to using the Vega GraphQL API you can jump ahead to the [Vega GraphQL Walkthrough]({{< relref "/docs/vega/vega-react-walkthrough.md" >}}).
+If you are looking for a guide on how to create a React application that interacts with the Vega GraphQL API, take a look at the [Vega GraphQL React Starter]({{< relref "/docs/vega/vega-react.md" >}}) tutorial.

-## A Quick introduction to Vega Protocol

-[Vega Protocol](https://vega.xyz/) is a decentralized derivatives trading platform.

-A trading platform allows people to make agreements to trade assets when specified conditions such as price and timing are met.
-Derivatives are contracts whose value is based on underlying assets.

-[Vega Protocol](https://vega.xyz/) is decentralized.
-Instead of using a centralized organisation like a bank or traditional exchange, a network of computers is used to verify trades and agreements between parties.

-Each user has an identifier called a **public key**.
-Before a transaction is sent to the Vega network it is signed using a related **private key**.
-The public key, signed transaction, and previous transaction information are used by the network to ensure that the transaction is valid.

-A **wallet** stores the keys and handles tasks such as signing transactions.

 ## Prerequisites